ksgate/ksgate/README.md

 However, this approach requires an external actor to understand the meaning of the gate and to remove the gate once the pod can be scheduled.

-This is where gateman comes in.
+This is where Gateman comes in.
 It automates the process of evaluating conditions and removing gates.

 ## Documentation

 ### Gates
-Gates must be prefixed with `gateman.kdex.dev/` to be recognized by gateman.
+Gates must be prefixed with `gateman.kdex.dev/` to be recognized by Gateman.
 The suffix is used to identify individual gates and is arbitrary.

 ### Annotations
 An annotation by the same name is used to hold the condition which is JSON Object that conforms to the [condition schema](condition.schema.json).